Humboldt-WI/blog/content/research/information_systems_1920/Uncertainty_Identification_Transformers.md

 In total, the data used to train RoBERTa was a huge English-language uncompressed text corpus 10 times larger than what BERT was trained on: 160 GB of text.

-- **Dynamic Masking Pattern:** BERT\'s masking approach relied on performing masking once during data pre-processing, which resulted in one static mask.
+- **Dynamic Masking Pattern:** BERT's masking approach relied on performing masking once during data pre-processing, which resulted in one static mask.
 Liu et al. adjusted this method when trying different versions of masking for RoBERTa: first, they duplicated the data 10 times over 40 epochs of training.
 This resulted in four masks, where each training sequence was seen only four times during training procedure (once per mask) instead of every time within one mask.
 Then, the authors also compared this approach with dynamic masking, where the mask is generated every time the sequence is passed to the model.
 {{< figure src="/blog/img/seminar/uncertainty_identification/dyn_masking.png" width="800" >}}